husarion/rosbot-demo-labyrinth/README.md

 ```
 ros2 service call /start custom_interfaces/srv/Start "{x: 3.3, y: 1.4}"
 ```
 This service will update the map and send the goal position.
 Then nav2 will generate a path through the labyrinth and make the robot follow it.
 The generated path may have little zig-zags, but a local trajectory planner should make the robot drive smoothly.
-You can move some walls and change starting position and call start service again.
+You can move some walls or change starting position and call `start` service again to test different escape paths.

 ### Using ROS commands from inside container
 If you don’t want to install ROS2 on your host machine you can use commands from inside a running container.
 You can do it by using a container that is running navigation: